-Jiahong self-limiting heat tapes are widely used to fire pipelines, power plant flue gas desulfurization project, offshore oil platforms, marine ship, subway, etc.
+Jiahong self-limiting heat tapes are widely used to fire pipelines, power plant flue gas desulfurization projects, offshore oil platforms, marine ships, subway, etc.

 On the other hand, some customers call it heating tapes.

-It is not the same as heating cable we have talked about.
+It is not the same as the heating cable we have talked about.